Flexible monthly business insurance

-If you’re looking to grow your business - whether you need money for stock, equipment, people, or a bit of everything - chances are you'll need external investment at some point.
-It can be tempting to view investment as purely monetary, but accepting investment means giving away a stake in your business and taking on a new partner, so it's crucial that you consider investment in terms of the relationships it brings to your business.
+As you look to grow your business, chances are you'll need some form of external investment at some point - whether you need money for stock, equipment, people, or a bit of everything.
+It can be tempting to view investment as purely monetary, but accepting external investment means giving away a stake in your business and taking on a new partner.
+That's why it's crucial that you consider investment in terms of the relationships it brings to your business.

 To get you started, we've put together 12 tips to help you crush it on your quest for investors.